Irene (singer)

-Bae Joo-hyun (born March 29, 1991), better known by her stage name Irene, is a South Korean singer and actress.
+Bae Joo-hyun (born March 29, 1991), better known by her stage name Irene, is a South Korean singer, actress and rapper.
 She is best known as the member and leader of the South Korean girl group Red Velvet, and its sub-unit Red Velvet – Irene & Seulgi.

 Irene hosted the television programs Music Bank (2015–2016), Laundry Day (2016–2017), and Irene's Work & Holiday (2022), as well as various music festivals and award events.
 As an actress, Irene has starred in Women at a Game Company (2016) and Double Patty (2021).

 Early life and education

 Irene was born Bae Joo-hyun on March 29, 1991, in Daegu, South Korea.
 She grew up in Buk-gu.
 Her family consists of her parents and a younger sibling.
 She attended Haknam High School in Daegu.

 Career

 2009–2014: Career beginnings

 She joined SM Entertainment in 2009 and trained for five years.

 During her time as a trainee, in August 2013, she appeared in the music video of her then-labelmate Henry Lau's song "1-4-3".

 On December 9, 2013, Irene was one of the second batch of trainees introduced as a member of SM Rookies, a pre-debut team of trainees under SM Entertainment, alongside former trainee Lami and now-NCT member Jaehyun.

 During SM Rookies, in January 2014, she alongside Seulgi as well as now-NCT members Johnny and Taeyong appeared in The Celebrity magazine.
 In February 2014, Irene, Seulgi and Taeyong appeared in the OhBoy! magazine.

 Various clips of Irene were released in SM Entertainment's official YouTube channel, "SMTOWN", one of which included her and Seulgi dancing to "Be Natural", a song originally performed by SM Entertainment's group S.E.S., showcasing their dancing on July 17, 2014.